 The Merlion Statue weighs 70 tonnes and is flanked by two smaller versions of the Merlion.
 This giant statue spouts a smooth line of water into the river before it.
 The Merlion Statue is one attraction which is very easy to find if you’re in the city.

 The Changi Museum in east Singapore is dedicated to remembering the events surrounding the Japanese occupation of Singapore and specifically the lives and experiences of the thousands of civilian and Allied prisoners of war who were held in the Changi prison camp area.

-The museum contains a number of different exhibits including an area holding replicas of the famous Changi murals – painted by British POW Stanley Warren during his time in captivity.
-As well as the many exhibitions, the Changi Chapel can be found at the Changi Museum and allows visitors to light a candle to remember those who were held at Changi during the war.
+The museum contains a number of different exhibits including an area holding replicas of the famous Changi murals, which were painted by British POW Stanley Warren during his time in captivity.
+As well as the many exhibitions, the Changi Chapel can be found at the Changi Museum.
+Visitors are welcome to light a candle to remember those who were held at Changi during the war.